nnikolov3/book_expert/CODE_GUIDELINES_LLM.md

 - Use rsync, not cp.
 - Initialize all variables.
 - Code should be self-documenting.
-- Flows should have solid retry logic.
+- Flows should have solid but efficient retry logic.
 - Do more with less.
 Do not add code for the sake of adding code; it should have clear purpose.
 - No hardcoded values.
 - DO NOT USE: if <cmd>; then.
 Instead, use output=\$(cmd); if \$output; then